NazioByte/OpenOfficeToPDFSharp/README.md

 private void OfficeToPDF_ConvertComplete(object sender, ConvertCompleteEventArgs args) {
-   //Do something when convert to PDF complete
+   //Do something when convert PDF to complete.
 }

 ```